BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ## 00-qual_report

 This directory contains scripts to generate quality reports for raw FASTQ files.
-Below is a brief summary of each script:

 ### Scripts Overview

 1. **concat.sh**:
-   - **Purpose**: Concatenates multiple FASTQ files into a single file for each sample.
-   - **Usage**: This script finds all FASTQ files corresponding to each sample, concatenates them, and prepares them for quality analysis.
+  - This script finds all FASTQ files corresponding to each sample, concatenates them, and prepares them for quality analysis.

 2. **fastqc_data_txt.sh**:
    - **Purpose**: Extracts specific data from the FASTQC output.